Apostolic Mission: How the Risen Jesus Defined the Church’s Work

 18 Jesus came near and said to them, “All authority has been given to me in heaven and on earth.
 19 Go, therefore, and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 teaching them to observe everything I have commanded you.
 And remember, I am with you always, to the end of the age.”
 (Matt.
 28:18–20)

-2. Mark: Proclaim the Gospel to all Nations
+2. Mark: Proclaim the Gospel to All Nations (A Predicted Commission Before the Cross)

 3. Luke: Proclaim Jesus’s Death and Resurrection, Repentance, and Forgiveness

-4. John: Sent by Jesus, Empowered by the Spirit, Granting Forgiveness
+4. John: Sent by Jesus, Empowered by the Spirit, Announcing Forgiveness

 21 Jesus said to them again, “Peace be with you.
 As the Father has sent me, I also send you.”
 22 After saying this, he breathed on them and said, “Receive the Holy Spirit.
 23 If you forgive the sins of any, they are forgiven them; if you retain the sins of any, they are retained.”
 (John 20:21–23)